-- Using it in combination with other drugs.
+- Using methadone in combination with other drugs.

-- Taking methadone via other methods, such as injecting it.
+- Taking methadone via other methods, such as by injecting it.

 If any of these signs sound familiar, you likely need help, and there’s no reason why you cannot seek help to get well.
 While recovery is a lifelong process, the longer you stay clean, the easier it is to remain clean.